• Skip to primary navigation

 For the rest of the dish and toppings:

 • Fresh cut noodles - We highly recommend using either some thin, fresh cut noodles or hand cut noodles, also known as knife cut noodles.
 They are wheat noodles with really nice bounce and chew.
 We have also tried making sesame noodles with udon noodles and linguine.
-They're pretty good too.
+They're pretty good choices as well.

 • Garlic - Although most Chinese people will tell you that minced garlic is a must, you can do with or without.
 It does make a difference though!

-• Cucumber - To give the Taiwanese sesame noodles some texture and freshness.
+• Cucumber - To give the cold sesame noodles some extra texture and freshness in each bite.

-1. Mix together all the ingredients for the sesame sauce until smooth and well combined.
+1. Make the sauce.
+Mix together all the ingredients for the sesame sauce until smooth and well combined.
 Set aside until needed.

-2. Boil the noodles according to package instruction, until just cooked.
+2. Cook noodles.
+Bring a pot of water to boil and cook the noodles according to package instruction, until just cooked.
 Then drain and rinse with cold water.

-3. Drain the noodles well and dress with the prepared sauce, garlic, chili oil, julienned cucumber, and toppings.
+3. Assemble.
+Drain the noodles well and transfer to a serving plate or coupe.
+Dress the noodles with the prepared sauce, garlic, chili oil, julienned cucumber, and toppings.
+Mix and enjoy!

 Recipe tips